-Lee Cosart is a Senior Technologist with Symmetricom, Inc..
-A graduate of Stanford University, Lee worked as an R&D engineer at Hewlett-Packard/Agilent prior to joining Symmetricom in 1999.
-His R&D activities have included measurement algorithm development and mathematical analysis for a variety of test equipment for which he holds several patents.
+Lee Cosart is a Senior Technologist with Microsemi.
+A graduate of Stanford University, his R&D activities have included measurement algorithms and mathematical analysis for which he holds several patents.
 He serves on, as chair, contributor and editor, the ATIS and ITU-T committees responsible for network synchronization standardization.
-His TimeMonitor software is used to collect and analyze synchronization and packet timing measurement data and has been used in laboratories and live operating networks throughout the world.
+His TimeMonitor software is used to collect and analyze synchronization and packet timing data and has been used in laboratories and networks throughout the world.

 Charles Curry is a Fellow of the Institution of Engineering and Technology (IET) and founder & Managing Director of Chronos Technology Ltd. Charles graduated in Electronics from Liverpool University in 1973.
 He founded Chronos, a leading system integrator for synchronization and timing products in the UK telecom industry, in 1986.

 Charles founded the International Telecom Sync Forum (ITSF) in 2001 and chairs the ITSF Steering Group.
 He is also a member of the WSTS Steering Group.
 Charles is on the Steering Group for the Technology Strategy Board’s Knowledge Transfer Network (KTN) for Digital Systems - Location and Timing Programme.
 Charles is also a member of the Industry Advisory Boards for the Universities of Liverpool and Bath, Electrical and Electronics Faculties

 In 2012 Charles was awarded Honorary Professorships from the University of Bath, Faculty of Engineering & Design, Department of Electronic & Electrical Engineering and the University of Liverpool, Department of Electrical Engineering & Electronics.